HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/synchronization.md

 All of these tools have push vs pull modes, so protocols need to define that direction.
 We distinguish these by setting source and target locations for `rsync` and `s3sync` or by setting mode for `git`.
 The directionality can be flipped with the `--reverse` flag.

 Both `rsync` and `s3sync` protocols support filters to include or exclude files.
 By default, all `sync` actions will include everything within the source definition, and if the source is a directory, it will be recursively crawled.
-For the `git` protocol which does not support filters users can take advantage of [`gitignore` files provided by `git`](https://git-scm.com/docs/gitignore).
-To modify this behavior, you can use filters either as part of the protocol definition OR with options provided when invoking sync.
+For the `git` protocol which does not support filters users can take advantage of [`.gitignore` files provided by `git`](https://git-scm.com/docs/gitignore).
+To modify this behavior for other protocols, you can use filters either as part of the protocol definition OR with options provided when invoking sync.
 See the (Filters)[#filters] section below for details about filtering, but in general `sync` uses the `rsync` conventions for including/excluding files.

 ## Protocols